Dikenfield History, Family Crest & Coats of Arms

 Dukinfield Hall has been held by the Duckenfeld family since at least the 1600s.
 "Dukinfield Old Hall was originally built in the Norman era; but the gabled front and frogged pinnacles of the present edifice denote it to be a structure of the reign of Henry VIII."

-Important Dates for the Dikenfield family
+Early History of the Dikenfield family

 This web page shows only a small excerpt of our Dikenfield research.
 Another 136 words (10 lines of text) covering the years 1950, 1550, 1653, 1619, 1689, 1642, 1729, 1670 and 1742 are included under the topic Early Dikenfield History in all our PDF Extended History products and printed products wherever possible.